Skip to content

 Overview

 CLOSRADS has 18 unit tests across two test files.
-All 18 pass.
+All 18 pass — including after the multi-campaign refactor (no test logic changes required).
 The test suite is entirely offline — it never calls CLOSRTECH, Facebook, or Slack.
-This is a deliberate design choice, not a limitation: tests that depend on external APIs are slow, flaky, and stop working when credentials rotate or APIs change.

 Run command: